jotorren/go-quickstart/README.md

   >   origins: ${SERVER_ALLOWED_ORIGINS}
   > ```

-  Expands any environment variable references using the `os.LookupEnv` function.
+  Any environment variable reference is expanded using the `os.LookupEnv` function.
 All characters between the opening curly brace and the first colon are used as the key, and all characters from the colon to the closing curly brace are used as the default value.
 If a variable isn't found, the default value is used.

   $$ is expanded to a literal \$